 3. Get a Japan Rail Pass to Travel Japan

-It’s probably no news to you, but you can travel Japan by rail quite easily.
-The infamous Shinkansen Trains take you all the 460 kilometres from Tokyo to Kyoto within just 2 hours.
+It’s probably no news to you, but you can travel around Japan by rail quite easily.
+The infamous Shinkansen takes you all the 460 kilometers from Tokyo to Kyoto within just 2 hours.
 They are always on time and super convenient.
 You can not purchase the Rail Pass in Japan, however.
 But, you will have to order it well in advance before your trip.